DanielChuDC/hackathon-hackbook/index.md

 Have a question while hacking on Azure, ask here [aka.ms/APAC/QnA](https://aka.ms/APAC/QnA)

 ## AWS to Azure services comparison ☁️☁️
 This section will help you understand how Microsoft Azure services compare to Amazon Web Services (AWS).
-Whether you are planning a multicloud solution with Azure and AWS, or migrating to Azure, you can compare the IT capabilities of Azure and AWS services in all categories.
+Whether you are planning a multi-cloud solution with Azure and AWS, or migrating to Azure, you can compare the IT capabilities of Azure and AWS services in all categories.
 Learn more [here](https://aka.ms/APAC/aws-azure-comparison)

 ## Sign-up for the Microsoft.Source Newsletter 📑